-The Global Geoparks Network Executive Board decided to become partner of the International Year of Sustainable Tourism for Development, 2017 (IY2017), following the decision on the GGN Strategic Plan 2017-2020 agreed at of the 1st Ordinary General Assembly of GGN in the English Riviera UNESCO Global Geopark in September 2016.

-The main goal of their partnership is to promote UNESCO Global Geoparks as sustainable tourism destinations to the International Tourism market, to promote Geoparks and build new links with the tourism market, raise the profile and visibility of the UNESCO Global Geoparks among the main players in tourism industry, to promote Geoparks collectively through this UNITED NATIONS' initiative operated by the World Tourism Organization.
+The Global Geoparks Network became a gold partner of the World Tourism Organization for the celebration of the International Year of Sustainable Tourism for Development, 2017 (IY2017).
+The main goal of their partnership is to build new links with the tourism market, raise the profile and visibility of the UNESCO Global Geoparks among the main players in the tourism industry and to promote Geoparks collectively through this United Nation's initiative operated by the World Tourism Organization.